Man admits murdering Colombian woman in extremely violent attack

 After midnight Brider broke into Hererra's house.

-A sleep app recording night time noises captured the first 10 minutes of her murder.
+A sleep app recording nighttime noises captured the first 10 minutes of her murder.

 Hererra was heard saying "excuse me" and later "crying and begging for her life".